 With effect from September 2014 all Infant School children became eligible for Universal Free School Meals.
 This means that you do not have to pay for a school meal.
-To view current menus, the new menu for April - Oct 2021 or to check eligibility for free school meals please visit:
+To view current menus or to check eligibility for free school meals click HERE.

 There is a daily menu of three choices.
 Each choice is colour coded Red (meat), Green (vegetarian) or Blue (jacket potato).
 Once your child has made their selection, they must inform their teacher at registration.
 This means that the kitchen can cook to order and each child should get the meal they have selected.